dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  Americans play to win at all times.
-I wouldn't give a hoot and hell for a man who lost and laughed.
-That's why Americans have never lost nor ever lose a war.
+  A play should give you something to think about.
+When I see a play and understand it the first time, then I know it can't be much good.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dino-claw/dino-claw)
 ## 🌟 Experiences (1161 days)